 Welcome to Environmental Justice and Citizenship.
 The project was launched in 2001 as an inclusive inter-disciplinary conference, research and publications project.

 The main aim of the project is to explore the role of ecology and environmental ideas in the context of contemporary society, international politics and global economics, and to begin to assess the implications for our understandings of fairness, justice and citizenship.
 The project is built around a series of meetings and publications which seeks to draw a global audience of people from differing academic disciplines, professions, vocations and organisations to engage in cutting edge dialogue and conversation.

-The project will develop a focus on four interlocking areas; each area will rotate as the specific focus of the annual conference series.
+The project will develop a focus on four interlocking areas;

 Area 1: will examine the changing relationship between nature, culture, and society and will look at the impact of environmental thinking and ethics on issues such as animal/species welfare and rights, conservation and preservation, sustainable resources, food and feeding, space and air space, present and future needs, human ‘rights’, and our obligations to future generations.

 Area 2 will examine the ethical and political impact of environmental thinking, looking at its emergence and role in political contexts, the factors which influence the formation of environmental policy, what (if any) is the place of economic methods and considerations, differing perspectives on the interpretation of scientific data, and the ability of national and international communities to successfully implement environmental policies.